 Whether they are declined for a whole or term life insurance policy or simply do not wish to bother with life insurance, some UK residents look for an alternative.

-Death can happen at any time and most people deem it important to provide financial support to surviving loved ones.
+Death can happen anytime, and most people deem it important to provide financial support to surviving loved ones.

-There are alternatives to life insurance and the most common ones involve saving or investing the money to provide a nest egg for beneficiaries.
+There are alternatives to life insurance, and the most common ones involve saving or investing money to provide a nest egg for beneficiaries.

 Saving or Investing What’s Best?

 Providing surviving family members with enough money to live on following your death requires saving or making investments that earn tens to hundreds of thousands of pounds.

 This may be achievable for people who earn significant income or are excellent investors.
 For others, saving this amount of money can restrict their lifestyle in an unhealthy way.